-Shopping in Kolkata can be fun as the city has some interesting markets where you can get a great deal.
-Popular purchases include textiles, handicrafts, and terracotta items.
+Shopping in Kolkata can be fun as the city has some interesting markets and boutiques.
+Popular purchases include textiles, handicrafts, books and tea.
 Here's where to look.

 This open-air shopping center is a little out of the way, but it's an excellent place to buy Indian handicrafts and artifacts.
 You'll find many Indian state government emporiums there, stocked with fixed price goods from all over the country.
-It's also the place to buy cheap Indian clothing.
-Tea enthusiasts must stop by the renowned Dolly's Tea Shop.
-This small but enticingly decorated boutique tea shop has 20 different fruit flavors of tea to choose from, as well as refreshing fruit infused iced teas.
-You can even buy attractively packaged gifts and quality tea leaves.
+Most rates are reasonable.
+Silence, a stand-alone store selling beautiful handicrafts made by differently-abled people, is worth visiting there too.
+Dakshinapan Shopping Center is also the place to buy inexpensive Indian clothing.
+End your shopping trip with a refreshing beverage at Dolly's Tea Shop.

 Old Books: College Street